 The driving force behind another type of motivation for people with ADHD is life events.
 Events that cause a shift, a new perspective, or have us make a difficult choice about the direction we want our life to take.
 At the time, these life events can be very challenging.
 Like being fired from a job, a relationship ending, the death of a loved one, or a pandemic.

-Ironically, these tough life events often force us to take action and make changes whether we want to or not.
+Ironically, these challenging life events often force us to act and make changes, whether we want to or not.
 These are great examples of why we don’t have to feel motivated to change our lives.
-Sometimes life will take care of that for us.
+Sometimes, life will take care of that for us.

-Losing a job allows us to consider what we really want to do for work or has us considering the difference we want to make in the world.
-Having a near-fatal car crash completely changed my oldest son’s life trajectory positively.
-A pandemic has us considering the resilience that we, as individuals, families, communities, and the world, are capable of during a crisis.
+Losing a job allows us to consider what we really want to do for work or to consider the difference we want to make in the world.
+A near-fatal car crash completely changed my oldest son’s life trajectory positively.
+A pandemic makes us consider the resilience that we, as individuals, families, communities, and the world, are capable of during a crisis.
 These moments don’t need to be extreme.
-If we are paying attention, many smaller moments in life have seeds of opportunity.
+If we pay attention, many smaller moments in life have seeds of opportunity.

-Early in my career as an ADHD Life Coach, there were many skills I didn’t have yet.
-So instead of envying others’ knowledge, I watched, learned, and often paid more experienced coaches to teach me what they knew about coaching and business.
-I was encouraged by their success and used it as inspiration to keep trying myself and become one of those who were successful.
+Early in my career as an ADHD Life Coach, I lacked many skills.
+So, instead of envying others’ knowledge, I watched, learned, and often paid more experienced coaches to teach me what they knew about coaching and business.
+Their success encouraged me and inspired me to keep trying to become one of them.
 Comparison is natural.
-Harness that energy and use it to stay focused and motivate your accomplishments.
+Please be sure to harness that energy to stay focused and motivate your accomplishments.

 A Source That Never Runs Out

-Use that fantastic creative ADHD mind of yours to harness one of the most motivating and effective techniques: visualization.
+Use your fantastic, creative ADHD mind to harness one of the most motivating and effective techniques: visualization.
 See yourself having the life you want in the future and the steps that will get you there.
 What do you want your health, relationships, work, and life to mean?

 Doing this right now will benefit the ‘future you.’
 And yes, you can change your mind if you want!
 Visualizing yourself in the future in no way limits your choices.
 If your preferences change, change the vision.
 Close is good enough.
 The important thing is to start envisioning it now.